 IND 103 Furniture History (3-0) 3 hrs.
 Surveys furniture, design motifs and structures from antiquity to the present.
 Studies authentic designs and their relationship to contemporary applications.
 Examines the basis for determining the taste level and quality of reproductions and adaptations to the market today.

 IND 105 Interior Design Theory (1-1) 1 hr.
-Introduces theories pertaining to design elements and principles, human environment, proxemics and behavior.
-Studies barrier free design and basic building codes.
-Recommended coreguisite: IND 101.
+Introduces theories pertaining to design elements and principles, concepts of home, human environment, proxemics and behavior.
+Provides an overview of the profession of interior design and job options available.
+Explores current legislative issues and trends in the field of interior design.
+Recommended corequisite: IND 101.
 IND 106 Materials and Sources (3-0) 3 hrs.
 Studies the construction and finishing of materials other than those of a structural nature, including limitations, quality control, application, uses, installation methods, and quantity calculations.
 Examines sources available to the designer.